RaiyanJahangir/Mammo-Find/README.md

 python3 populate_database.py
 ```

-## 8) Run and check the tool.
+## 8) Run and check the tool
-If you want to directly evaluate results, skip this step.
+If you want to evaluate results directly, skip this step.

 ### Start the Flask Server
 This code activates the Flask server and connects the LLM to the web interface for chatting.